seletskiy/ash/README.md

 ### Using vim

+Please, see https://github.com/kovetskiy/ash.vim.
+This plugin has decent integration with ash.

 Full blown integration is not ready yet (PR please!), but it is useful to have following syntax highlights in `~/.vimrc` (one probably wants to change color codes accordingly to colorscheme):